equivalent/equivalent.github.io/_posts/article/2022-01-15-order-attachments-in-rails-activestorage-has_many_attached.md

 ---

 Ruby on Rails [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html)  introduced bunch of cool features for uploading files.
-One large adventage is simple way how to store mupltiple attachments for a model with [has_many_attached](https://edgeguides.rubyonrails.org/active_storage_overview.html#has-many-attached) but also ability to upload  files with [direct upload](https://edgeguides.rubyonrails.org/active_storage_overview.html#direct-uploads)
+One large advantage is a simple way how to store multiple attachments for a model with [has_many_attached](https://edgeguides.rubyonrails.org/active_storage_overview.html#has-many-attached) but also ability to upload  files with [direct upload](https://edgeguides.rubyonrails.org/active_storage_overview.html#direct-uploads)

-However cool  as `has_many_attached` feature is developers may feels like it's missing one critical feature: changing order of attachments.
+`has_many_attached` is a cool feature but developers may feels like it's missing one critical feature: change order of attachments.

 In this article I'll show you one simple way how to order attachments of a simple Entry model that has many pictures.